 - Living MacGuffin: Hoffman becomes this in the season's final episode, a crucial piece of evidence fought over by Fisk, Owlsley, and Matt.
 Matt wins, and Hoffman's confession brings down Fisk's empire.

 - Mistreatment-Induced Betrayal: Hoffman is aware that Fisk discards of underlings when he has no further use for them.
 So when Fisk personally orders him to kill Blake, Hoffman pointedly asks how long it'll be before he does something to piss Fisk off and make him another loose end Fisk needs to get rid of.
-This allows Leland to keep him hidden as a bargaining chip and later be threatened by the masked man into turning state's evidence.
+This allows Leland to keep him hidden as a bargaining chip and later be threatened by Matt into turning state's evidence.

 - Salt and Pepper: Hoffman is the pepper to Blake's salt.

 - Those Two Bad Guys: Hoffman seems to enjoy doing his dirty work along with Blake and are the two quite fond of sharing darkly humorous quips about it.

 - You Have Outlived Your Usefulness: Hoffman becomes a liability after being forced to kill Blake, doubtless bitter over having to kill his partner and Fisk's role in it, so Fisk tries to off him as well before he can cause any damage.
 Fortunately, Owlsley has already scooped him up and hidden him away to use as a bargaining chip.
-He is then saved by Matt, and brings down Fisk's empire.
+He is then saved by Matt, and helps bring down Fisk's empire.

 Detective Edward "Eddy" Costa